philzook58/philzook58.github.io/_posts/2026-07-03-toa_unionfind.md

 The presentation here might have been nicer if I had made a semi-persistent hashmap in the second section rather than array.

 It was so hot today.
 97F.
 Not perhaps the best day to debug a confusing piece of code.
 I was really thrashing until all the asserts stoped failing and I said fuck it.
 Ship it.

+I haven't posted in a while (June 1.
+A month.
+No sin.
+There is no such thing as sin if you're not hurtin no one.).
+A lot of my attention went to getting my talk together for EGRAPHS 2026.
+And then I found myself super burnt out afterwards.
+But things picked up this week a little.
+Computers are no longer entirely loathesome to me.
+I think blogging is good.
+Gets my name out there.
+Gets conversations started.
+Gives me notes to refer back to.
+I debate whether I should blog more of less.
+It gets to be kind of stressful to stick to a deadline every week.
+On the other hand, there is no dearth of little ideas I haven't written about.
+On the other hand, maybe everything I do is too incremental / non canonical?
+Dunno.

 It does seem like versioned egraphs can be thought of as EMT'ed `assume` nodes like Rusell said.
 It is a bit different I think, because the union find needs to represent rules of the form `assume(p, e_1) -> assume(p, e_2)` where usually in the group union find it represents rules that are bare on the left hand side `e_1 -> act_g(e_2)$